dotnet/msbuild/documentation/specs/resource-management.md

 int allowedParallelism = BuildEngine8.RequestCores(Inputs.Count); // Inputs.Count == 25
 ```

-and gets `16`--the number of cores available to the build overall.
-Other tasks that do not call `RequestCores` do not affect this value.
+and gets up to `16`--the number of cores available to the build overall.

 While `A` runs `Work`, projects `B` and `C` run another task `Work2` that also calls `RequestCores` with a high value.
-Since `Work` in `A` has reserved all cores, the calls in `B` and `C` block, waiting on `Work` to release cores (or return).
+Since `Work` in `A` has reserved all cores, the calls in `B` and `C` may return only 1, indicating that the task should not be doing parallel work.
+Subsequent `RequestCores` may block, waiting on `Work` to release cores (or return).

 When `Work` returns, MSBuild automatically returns all resources reserved by the task to the pool.
-At that time `Work2`'s calls to `RequestCores` unblock, and
+At that time blocked `RequestCores` calls in `Work2` may unblock.

 ## Implementation

-The initial implementation of the system will use a Win32 [named semaphore](https://docs.microsoft.com/windows/win32/sync/semaphore-objects) to track resource use.
-This was the implementation of `MultiToolTask` in the VC++ toolchain and is a performant implementation of a counter that can be shared across processes.

-There is no guarantee of fair resource allocation.
-If multiple tasks are blocked in `RequestCores`, one of them will be unblocked when cores are released, but the returned cores may be split evenly, unevenly, or even entirely given to one task.

-On platforms where named semaphores are not supported (.NET Core MSBuild running on macOS, Linux, or other UNIXes), `RequestCores` will always return `1`.
-That is the minimum return value when the manager is fully functional, and hopefully will not dramatically overburden the machine.
-We will consider implementing full support using a cross-process semaphore (or an addition to the existing MSBuild communication protocol, if it isn't prohibitively costly to do the packet exchange and processing) on these platforms in the future.
+The `RequestCores` and `ReleaseCores` calls are marshaled back to the scheduler via newly introduced `INodePacket` implementations.
+The scheduler, having full view of the state of the system - i.e. number of build requests running, waiting, yielding, ..., number of cores explicitly allocated by individual tasks using the new API - is free to implement an arbitrary core allocation policy.
+In the initial implementation the policy will be controlled by a couple of environment variables to make it easy to test different settings.